Glaucoma (easy read)

 The optician will tell you if they need to check for glaucoma.

-This is your central vision.
+This is called peripheral vision.

-Without help your eyesight will get worse.
+Without treatment your eyesight will get worse.

 An optician can find out if you have glaucoma before you notice a problem.